Weight Lifting Injuries: Preventing and Treating Common Foot Injuries for Lifters

 While some lifters prefer going barefoot for better ground contact, doing so increases the likelihood of injuries like plantar fasciitis and Achilles tendonitis.
 This is due to the position the foot can end up in during lifting when high loads are placed on it.
 When the foot is significantly pronated, this impacts the ankles, knees and hips potentially leading to improper muscle activation and increased risk of strain and injury.

-Shoes with proper arch support or ideally a custom foot orthotic provides essential stability and protect the foot from excessive strain.
+Shoes with proper arch support or ideally a custom foot orthotic provide essential stability and protect the foot from excessive strain.
 Weightlifting shoes with elevated heels and stiff soles can decrease strain in the Achilles tendon and may help with optimal foot positioning, reducing the risk of injury and enhancing overall performance.

 Warm-Up Exercises